-The Issuer Group relies extensively on models in managing many aspects of its business, and if they are not accurate or are misinterpreted, it could have a material adverse effect on the Issuer Group's business and results of operations
+The Issuer Group relies extensively on models in managing many aspects of its business, and if they are not accurate or are misinterpreted, it could have a material adverse effect on the Issuer Group's business and results of operations management, pricing, reserving and collections management.

-We rely extensively on models in managing many aspects of the Issuer Group's business, including liquidity and capital planning (including stress testing), customer selection, credit and other risk management, pricing, reserving and collections management.
 The models may prove in practice to be less predictive than the Issuer Group expects for a variety of reasons, including as a result of errors in constructing, interpreting or using the models or the use of inaccurate assumptions (including failures to update assumptions appropriately or in a timely manner).
 The Issuer Group's assumptions may be inaccurate for many reasons including that they often involve matters that are inherently difficult to predict and beyond the Issuer Group's control (for example, macroeconomic conditions and their impact on partner and customer behaviours) and they often involve complex interactions between a number of dependent and independent variables, factors and other assumptions.
 The errors or inaccuracies in the Issuer Group's models may be material, and could lead the Issuer Group to make wrong or sub-optimal decisions in managing its business, and this could have a material adverse effect on the Issuer Group's business, results of operations and financial condition.